opensafely/documentation/docs/getting-started/how-to/use-github-codespaces-in-your-project/index.md

 ### RStudio with the r:v1 image

 Our codespace environment includes RStudio based on the [`r:v1` image](../../../actions-scripts.md#r).
-If you are using the `r:v1` image in your project, you can access RSTudio via:
+If you are using the `r:v1` image in your project, you can access RStudio via:

 1. In Visual Studio Code,
    select the "Ports" tab